 Construction Excel template

-Construction Job Safety Analysis and Risk Assessment Matrix for free download.
+Download the Construction Job Safety Analysis and Risk Assessment Matrix for free.

 DaaS custom development

-When mega-project data outgrows Excel, this workflow can become a custom system
+When JSA risk assessment data outgrows Excel, this workflow can become a custom system

-If ready-made templates cannot handle mega-project data volume, approval chains, attachments, or multi-project rollups, we can turn the same field model into a custom system.
+If ready-made templates cannot handle risk assessments across many work areas, approval chains, attachments, or multi-project rollups, we can turn the same field model into a custom system.

 Structure task steps, hazards, initial risk, controls, and residual risk before construction work starts.